reys7899/reys7899.github.io/README.md

 # Example
 In the example below I will provide code to use for this task.
 The most important aspect of fine-tuning for classification models is to keep in mind to use the BertForSequenceClassification class instead of the ones presented on the huggingface website for other tasks.
-Below are the instructions to this tasks with Keras and the cola dataset.
+Below are the instructions to this tasks with Keras and the CoLA dataset.

 First let's load the data
 ```